 Kitchen: 13'4 x 12'1 max

-Traditionally styled matching range of wall, base & drawer units with work tops over and tiled splash backs, inset one and a half bowl ceramic sink unit and drainer, space for 'Range-Sized' 5-burner gas & electric oven, matching fitted extractor canopy, plumbing for washing machine, wall mounted combination gas boiler (housed), ceramic tiled flooring, window overlooking garden, opening to small lobby with skylight, space for upright fridge freezer and door to:
+Traditionally styled matching range of wall, base & drawer units with work tops over and tiled splash backs, integrated fridge & separate freezer, inset one and a half bowl ceramic sink unit and drainer, the 'Range-Sized' 5-burner gas & electric oven will remain, matching fitted extractor canopy, plumbing for washing machine, wall mounted combination gas boiler (housed), ceramic tiled flooring, window overlooking garden, opening to small lobby with skylight, space for upright fridge freezer and door to:

 Skylight, low level WC, wash hand basin, window to rear, alcove for tumble dryer.

 Twin 'skylight ceiling-hatches that allow borrowed light from the attic space, attractive galleried landing, radiator, doors to:

 Bedroom one: 13'3 x 13'2

 Sash window overlooking the garden with access to a roof parapet; dado & picture rails, radiator, built in double wardrobe, feature period fireplace & surround.

 Sash window overlooking the garden, wood effect flooring, radiator, built in double wardrobe, feature period fireplace & surround.